 Beyond the face coverings, we brought our own travel-size hand sanitizer for our backpacks.
 Other guests brought wipes for wiping down their plane seats and hotel rooms.

 Traveling to Disney World has two options, flying or driving.
 Based on where we live, flying was the best option for us.
 Off to the airport, we went.
 For our flight down to Orlando, we chose to fly Southwest Airlines and connected through Baltimore, MD.
 All the airports we flew through required face coverings to be worn while at the airport unless you were actively eating or drinking.
 The only exception was security, where you have to remove your mask for the TSA agent to validate your ID.

-Overall, in the airport we felt very safe.
-We found the all the airports we flew through to have lower crowd levels.
-The one except would be the Baltimore, MD airport where it did feel “more busy” as Southwest is using it as one of its main hubs.
+Overall, at the airport, we felt very safe.
+We found all the airports we flew through to have lower crowd levels.
+The one exception would be the Baltimore, MD airport where it did feel “more busy” as Southwest is using it as one of its main hubs.
 Never unsafe, just more people than we expected.

 For all the details on how Southwest is handling physical distancing and airplane safety please reference the following link.

 Off To Disney World

 Arriving in Orlando you’ll have a variety of choices on how to get to your resort.
 We chose the Magical Express.
 While the Magical Express is operating, there are a few changes to the system.
 The biggest change is the luggage.
 Traditionally, Disney will collect your luggage and deliver it to your hotel room.
 At the moment, this service has been suspended and Disney asks guests to pick up their luggage at baggage claim.